 You can eat the cauliflower rice raw but it tastes more of cauliflower than when it’s been cooked for a couple of minutes.

 The mystery of the changing flavour only occurs after cooking.

-- As an accompaniment to curry or chilli beans
+- as an accompaniment to sweet potato curry or chilli beans

-- Serve in its own right as a side dish.
+- serve in its own right as a side dish or snack

-And if you want to try other ways of eating cauliflower you may be interested in whether mashed cauliflower tastes the same as mashed potato.
+And if you want to try switching your potato for cauliflower, you may be interested in whether mashed cauliflower tastes the same as mashed potato.

 I hope you enjoy your cauliflower rice!